olalinde/claude-code/plugins/code-review-toolkit/commands/review-pendingchanges.md

    - **all** - Run all applicable reviews (default)

 3. **Identify Changed Files**
-   - Run `git diff --name-only` to see modified files
+   - Run `git diff --name-only HEAD` to see modified files
    - Identify file types and what reviews apply

 4. **Determine Applicable Reviews**